LuizGandra/42sp-piscine/README.md

-# 42SP - Piscine
+# 42sp - Piscine
-Resolutions of the C exercises from the [42SP](https://www.42sp.org.br/) piscine.
+Resolution of all the C exercises that I solved during the [42sp](https://www.42sp.org.br/) piscine.

 ## How to test
 Exercises should preferably be compiled using **cc** or **gcc**, as below: